diazdc/diazdc-pfb2019/Pandas.md

 **Python Data Analysis Library**

-A powerful tool for manipulating data arranged in formats like matricies and data frames.
+A powerful library for manipulating data arranged in formats like matricies and data frames.
 It's arguably the most popular python library used for data analysis.
 Pandas aims to provide the same type of functionality and analysis as **R**.

 ![](https://d2h0cx97tjks2p.cloudfront.net/blogs/wp-content/uploads/sites/2/2019/04/Python-Pandas-Applications.jpg)